liam-nguyen/note/wiki/docs/Algorithm/Princeton/Topic 3 - Sorting.md

 }
 ```

-Knuth shuffling algorithm produces a uniformly random permutation of the input array in **linear** time.
+Knuth shuffling algorithm produces an uniformly random permutation of the input array in **linear** time.

-### Merge Sort
+### 5 Merge Sort

 > Mergesort : to sort an array, divide it into two halves, sort the two halves (recursively), and then merge the results.